hello-robot/stretch_tutorials/ros2/writing_nodes.md

 def main(args=None):
     """
-    Main function to initialize ROS2, create the node, and spin.
+    Main function to initialize ROS 2, create the node, and spin.
     """
-    # Initialize ROS2 Python client library
+    # Initialize ROS 2 Python client library
     rclpy.init(args=args)

     # Create an instance of our node